rknightuk/rknight.me/src/posts/2012/2012-11-26-what-to-do-when-your-itunes-account-gets-hacked.md

 ---
 title: What to Do When Your iTunes Account Gets Hacked
 permalink: /what-to-do-when-your-itunes-account-gets-hacked/index.html
+excerpt: "How I quickly solved an unauthorised purchase on my iTunes account at 2am."
 date: 2012-11-26 20:30:49
 layout: post
 ---

-Early Saturday morning, 2a.m. to be exact, I recieved an email from Apple confirming my lastest purchase.
+Early Saturday morning, 2am to be exact, I recieved an email from Apple confirming my lastest purchase.
 Nothing unusual, I buy apps all the time.
 Didn’t bother checking it, just marked it as read and archived it.
 Then I started thinking about what I had bought that day from the iTunes store.
 I couldn’t think of anything, so I checked the email: £149.99 for an in-app purchase of NBA Season Pass.
 “Shit” was my first reaction.
 My account had been comprimised.

 As someone with a keen interested in technology and specifically Apple, I’ve read about this stuff countless times and yet I had no idea what to do.
 So I had to wing it.
 First thing was fairly obvious: change my password.
 If your account gets comprimised, this is the first thing you need to do.
 To do this go to <http://iforgot.apple.com> and reset your password.